kaluma-project/kaluma-project.github.io/src/markdown-pages/__home.md

 order: 0
 ---

-**Kaluma** is a tiny and efficient JavaScript runtime for RP2040 (Raspberry Pi Pico).
+**Kaluma** is a tiny and efficient JavaScript runtime for RP2040 and RP2350 (Raspberry Pi Pico, Pico-w, Pico2, Pico2-W).
 The main features are:

 - <u>Small footprint</u>.
 Runs minimally on microcontrollers with 300KB ROM with 64KB RAM.
 - Support <u>modern JavaScript</u> standards (ECMAScript 5/6/6+).
 Powered by [JerryScript](https://jerryscript.net/).